 Welcome to the pecka lab

-i.e., the mechanisms and circuits by which the brain selectively codes and processes sounds of interest during unrestricted self-motion.
+We are interested in the mechanisms and circuits by which the brain selectively codes and processes stimuli of interest to perform defined behaviors during unrestricted self-motion.

 To find out more about our research or view our publications, please use the links in the text on the right-hand column or the menu above.